 When employed creatively, a whiteboard bulletin board can add value to your office in terms of productivity, collaboration and style (don't discount atmosphere).
 For example, a whiteboard wall can turn from office partition to community gathering space if you make it the office bulletin board.
 These old-school message boards don't need a computer monitor or Internet connection to unite your employees - dry erase markers can do the trick!
-Here are some creative office bulletin board ideas and innovative office ideas on how to turn your whiteboard into a creative and collaborative space:
+Here are some creative office bulletin board ideas and innovative office ideas on how to turn your whiteboard bulletin board into a creative and collaborative space:

 A bulletin board is a place where people can write down information, share notices and talk about company goings-on, so it can fill up quickly.
 Make sure your office bulletin board is large enough that employees can write to their heart's content without running out of space.

 Generally, the best way to do this is to dedicate an entire wall to your board.
 Use whiteboard paint to transform the wall into a bulletin board.